Delivery, pick-up offers safe holiday shopping alternative

-KANSAS CITY, MO (KCTV) -- Delivery services are more popular than ever, and companies continue to expand their capabilities.
+KANSAS CITY, Mo.
+(KCTV/KSMO) -- Delivery services are more popular than ever, and companies continue to expand their capabilities.
 Just a few months ago, DoorDash was valued at $16 billion dollars.

 “We don’t really spend time with anyone outside our household,” said shopper Ali Jones.
 “We do curbside for everything.”